Visitor Parking / Temporary Parking Permits

-- Patients, Faculty/Staff/Students parking at the C-HOP parking lot (6:00 a.m.-7:00 p.m.) must park in the designated spaces (Patients in front and on the side of the building, Employees in back in the white lined spaces, Student’s in back in the yellow lined spaces) within the lot.
+- Patients, Faculty, Staff and Students parking at the C-HOP parking lot (6:00 a.m.-7:00 p.m.) must park in the designated spaces (off-campus patients in front and on the side of the building, Employees in back in the white lined spaces, students in back in the yellow-lined spaces) within the lot.
 Overflow parking is available at A, G and K Lots (See Campus Map link above).
 Shuttle service is available.
-Student patients or patients driving a student vehicle must get a pass from the clinic to show they are being treated.
+Patients driving a student vehicle must get a pass from the clinic front desk to show they are being treated.

-- LIFE Center for Seniors: The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.
+- Life Center for Seniors (LCS): The people who are members of the LCS program will be issued a Gray Decal and can park in Student and Employee areas to partake in classes or treatment being offered in the Life University Fitness Center, Upper and Lower Gym, and at the Clinics.

 - Accessible Parking: Life University honors valid disability placards and plates from all states.
 It is our policy to ticket and tow vehicles occupying handicap-parking spaces without displaying the proper placard or plate; the fine is $100.00.
 Life University adheres to the requirements for disability parking set forth in the Georgia Code Section 40-6-222.
 The faculty/staff/student must also obtain the proper color decal, which must be affixed to the vehicle in accordance with guidelines.
 The valid state issued decal/placard and/or plate must be registered with the Campus Safety Department.

 Open Parking is from 5:00 p.m.-Midnight, Monday through Friday and 6:00 a.m.-Midnight, Saturday and Sunday.

 This means that any vehicle with a Decal, Hanger or Pass may park in any open NORMAL parking space.
 Any reserve markings (Handicap, Student Ambassador, Student Council or markings that reserve a space for a specific person or purpose) are still in effect.
 Please note that students, staff or faculty are not visitors and should not take away those spaces from the true visitors to our campus.
 See Loading and Unloading Zone below.
 Handicap spaces at no time are to be used as unloading areas.